mvrcii/vesuvius_challenge_2023/README.md

 ```
 Where checkpoint_folder points to the folder (named with a wandb name, e.g. icy-disco-1199-unetr-sf-b5-231231-223530)
 This name will be automatically generated when the train run is started and printed to the console when the training starts.
+(It can also be viewed and copied from the Wandb dashboard.)

 The resulting npy files will be stored in `inference/results/fragment_<id>/<checkpoint_folder>`